 If you want to share your expertise, you can also volunteer.

 Depending on where you live and what line of business you are in, you may find a local trade, merchant or industry-related association in your community.
 For example, if you are a general contractor, there may be a local association that focuses on your trade.

-Networking is crucial to building any small business, but it can also feel intimidating, especially if you’re not a natural extrovert or your existing group of contacts doesn’t include any small business owners.
+Networking is crucial to building any small business, but it can also feel intimidating, especially if you’re not a natural extrovert or your existing contacts don’t include any small business owners.
 Fortunately, you don’t have to figure it out on your own.

-You can join one or more already existing networking groups, and tap into the group’s collective wisdom and experience to help you take your business to the next level.
-Further, many online opportunities make networking easier than ever before.
+By joining a small business networking group, you can tap into the group’s collective wisdom and experience to help your business grow.
+The internet makes networking even easier than ever before.